“It’s supposed to be automatic, but actually you have to push this button”John Brunner

 No need to ask whether new generations prefer to read a book or to watch a video; you’ve already got the answer.

-There are several programs that can be easily used to convert a simple video in a video lesson.
+There are several programs that can be easily used to convert a simple video into a video lesson.

 This means adding interactive elements to the video (and sometimes inside of it) such as questions, audio notes, and links.